Skip to Content

 What is jute?

 Jute is a vegetable fiber.
-This shiney, soft and long fiber can be spun into threads that are coarse and long.
-They range in colors, from off-white to brown and they usually are in the length of 3-13 feet.
+This shiny, soft, and long fiber can be spun into coarse and long threads.
+They range in color from off-white to brown and usually have a length of 3-13 feet.

-According to Wikipedia the following are some of jutes’ notable features are:
+According to Wikipedia, the following are some of jutes’ notable features:

 Jute fiber is 100% bio-degradable and recyclable and thus environmentally friendly.